MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/faqs.md

 :::image type="content" source="../media/power-automate-licensing/flow-types.png" alt-text="Screenshot of types of flows.":::

-- If the flow is in context of a Power App/ D365 app and is an automated flow, the flow must be assosciated to the Power App/D365 app and owner needs Power Apps premium license, or a Dynamics 365 license
+- If the flow is in context of Power Apps or Dynamics 365 apps, and is an automated flow, the flow must be associated to the app created using Power Apps or Dynamics 365 app and owner needs Power Apps premium license, or a Dynamics 365 license.
-- If the flow is in context of a Power App/ D365 app and is an instant flow, every user running the flow needs Power Apps premium license, or a Dynamics 365 license
+- If the flow is in context of a Power Apps or Dynamics 365 apps, and is an instant flow, every user running the flow needs Power Apps premium license, or a Dynamics 365 license.
 - If a parent flow calls a child flow, the child flow leverages the context from the parent flow.
 For example, if the following criteria are met, it uses the parent flow owner's license:
     - If the parent flow is an automated flow, and
     - The child flow uses premium connectors, and
     - The child flow doesn't have a process license.
 If the child flow has a process license, it uses the process license and not the parent flow's license.

-During the [transition period](./types.md#transition-period), there's a slight difference in this behavior.
+During the [transition period](types.md#transition-period), there's a slight difference in this behavior.
 The parent flow license is not considered and only the child flow  owner's license is used.
 However, after the transition period ends, only the parent flow license (owner's license/parent flow's process license) will be used, unless the child flow has a process license.

 ### We have three environments (development, test, and production) to align with best practices and we need flows in several environments.
 Do we need to buy a process for every environment?